open-policy-agent/gatekeeper/website/versioned_docs/version-v3.13.x/audit.md

 Limitations/drawbacks of getting violations using pubsub channel:

 - There is an inherent risk of messages getting dropped.
 You might not receive all the published violations.
-- Additional dependancy on pubsub broker.
+- Additional dependency on pubsub broker.

 ## Running Audit
 For more details on how to deploy audit and